 - I was and still feel intimidated by the school.
 Ironically and entirely unrealized at the time, the secondary picture on my yearbook page (below right) now seems prophetic: It shows me digging through a box of discarded paper, with the title: "a la recherche du temps perdu".

-- I recently was looking at Charles Caroll of Carollton's homes (esp.: Mount Clare) on The Internet and stumbled upon the 2001 scandal where a lacrosse player videotaped himself having sex with a girl from another private school, showed it to the team and the story was in The Baltimore Sun newspaper (01, 08 April 2001) and other venues including The Washington Post.
-My issues here are twofold: (1) Body-contact sports are brutalizing: how can an activity which entails the participants wearing a steel cage to protect their face (right) be salubrious?
+- I recently was looking at Charles Caroll of Carollton's homes (esp.: Mount Clare) on The Internet and stumbled upon the 2001 scandal where a budding young minotaur lacrosse player violated the honor code of omerta: he videotaped himself having sex with a girl from another private school, showed it to the team and the story was in The Baltimore Sun newspaper (01, 08 April 2001) and other venues including The Washington Post and: here.
+My issues here are twofold: (1) Body-contact athletics are brutalizing: how can an activity which entails the participants wearing a steel cage to protect their face (right) be salubrious?
 And (2) I had no erotic pleasure in my youth (le grand décès).

 - I was an intelligent and also fragile and sensitive child (right).
 My home life was dysfunctional.
 My mother was an alcoholic ambulatory schizophrenic who could not drive an automobile.
 She "had no boundaries", i.e., was chronically highly intrusive (consequently, I would have greatly benefitted from teachers who would have respected me, honored my boundaries, and given me "space" to breathe).
 My father's job kept him away from home 5 days each week, so she was a prisoner Monday thru Friday each week in our split-level house on an acre of lawn in "Wakefield" off Dulaney Valley Road abutting Pine Ridge golf course.
 His sales territory had been Virginia; she drank Virginia Gentleman bourbon.
 She forbade me as a teenager to squeeze my acne pimples because she reserved squeezing my pimples for herself.
 Etc. My parents were also uneducated.
 Starting sometime in my late High School years, I suffered from chronic, debilitating Obsessive Compulsive Disorder (OCD) fears.